 Running a content audit on a regular basis will help you determine your biggest strengths and weaknesses to ensure your content marketing programmes are bringing in leads and, more importantly, money.

 It’s a lot of work to do but it can really make the difference when it comes to creating content that resonates with your target audience and helps your business to grow.
 Ultimately, a content audit will give you an insight into what content to create, update, re-write or delete.

 A content audit involves looking at all of the content currently on your website to understand:

 Start by taking an inventory of all the content currently available on your website.

 To get the most out of your content audit you need to identify which content categories matter the most to your business so you can ensure these are included in the table.
-For example, if you think you may be producing a lot of content for the "pre-awarness" stage of the buyers journey but not the "consideration" stage, make sure you map out the buyer personas next to each piece of content.
+For example, if you think you may be producing a lot of content for the "pre-awareness" stage of the buyers' journey but not the "consideration" stage, make sure you map out the buyer personas next to each piece of content.

 You will need to create a spreadsheet and compile all the URLs for your website content into it.
 You can download our free Huble Digital template to use here or see an image of the template below.